dmagic1304/roboger-s-neighborhood/README.md

 Test section:

-Describe:
+Describe: beepBoop()

 Test: "It will make sure the user has entered a number"
 Code: beebBoop ("string");
-Expected Output: console.log("please enter a number")
+Expected Output: console.log("lease enter a number")